-Adopt an Emergency Ordinance Establishing a Temporary Limit on Third-Party Food Delivery Service Fees.
-Reviewed by: Ruth Mizobe Shikada, Assistant City Manager Approved by: Deanna J. Santana, City Manager ATTACHMENTS 1.
-Emergency Ordinance Establishing a Temporary Limit on Third-Party Food Delivery Service Fees
+- 1. Adopt an Emergency Ordinance Establishing a Temporary Limit on Third-Party Food Delivery Service Fees During the COVID-19 Emergency. - 2.
+Do not adopt an Emergency Ordinance Establishing a Temporary Limit on Third-Party Food Delivery Service Fees During the COVID-19 Emergency.